 In 2006, the Queensland health ministry ended training programs for Chinese doctors in organ transplant techniques at the Prince Charles and Princess Alexandra hospitals, as well as banning joint research programs with China on organ transplantation.
-In New South Wales, MP David Shoebridge has proposed that it be illegal for residents to receive trafficked organs.
+In New South Wales, MP David Shoebridge has proposed that it be illegal for residents to receive trafficked organs (see www.david-kilgour.com).